enseadaio/website/content/about/content.md

 ## Supported storage providers

-Enseada uses the wonderful library [Waffle](https://github.com/stavro/arc) to implement its storage layer, and is therefore compatible with any provider supported by Waffle.
+Enseada abstracts the underlying storage provider with an agnostic engine based on [ChartMuseum's library](https://github.com/chartmuseum/storage)
 See [Configuration](#configuration) for how to setup the storage layer.

 At the moment, only these providers are supported: